texhex/CmsMsg/README.md

 write-host "New Cert [$($cert.Subject)] with Thumbprint [$($cert.Thumbprint)] created"
 ```

-Once you have run [CreateCertficate.ps1](/CreateCertificate.ps1), it will create the following files in your *Documents* folder
+Once you have run [CreateCertficate.ps1](/CreateCertificate.ps1), it will create the following files in your *Documents* folder.
+Please note that the script will overwrite these files without warning.

 * The file `CN=CmsMsgExample.cer` which **only** contains the public key of this certificate and can be freely distributed
 * The file `CN=CmsMsgExample.pfx` which is an export of the entire certificate, so it contains both the public and private key